DigitalForgeLLC/ticket-smith-resources/bug_ticket_template.md

 **ENVIRONMENT:**
-[Environment if specified by user, otherwise "Not specified"] [Browser/version if mentioned, otherwise "Not provided"] [System details only if explicitly stated]
+[Environment if specified by user, otherwise "Not specified"] [Browser/version only if explicitly stated]
+[System details only if explicitly stated]
 [Additional configuration only if mentioned]

 **ISSUE:**
-[Exact problem description as provided by user] [Additional details only if explicitly mentioned] [Error messages exactly as quoted by user]
+[Problem description as provided by user]
+[Additional details only if explicitly mentioned] [Error messages exactly as quoted by user]
-[Mark any assumed information as "To be determined"]

 **IMPACTED AREAS AND USERS:**
-[Areas/modules mentioned by user, or "Not specified"] [User types if mentioned, otherwise "To be determined"] [Impact scope only if explicitly stated]
+[Areas/modules mentioned by user, or "Not specified"] [Impact scope only if explicitly stated]
 [Affected processes only as described by user]